Note

 Applies to: ✅ Azure Data Explorer

-Kusto.Explorer is a desktop application that enables you to explore your data using the Kusto Query Language in an easy-to-use user interface.
-This article shows you how to use search and query modes, share your queries, and manage clusters, databases, and tables.
+Kusto.Explorer is a desktop application that enables you to explore data using the Kusto Query Language (KQL) in an intuitive interface.
+This guide explains how to use search and query modes, share queries, and manage clusters, databases, and tables for streamlined data analysis.

 Search++ mode